jfdev001/integrate-nmr-data-py/README.md

 WHAT'S NEXT:
 -- Add button for data analysis, to the right of openfile -- add error checking?
+-- Best practice for root=? of control variable?
 -- modify calculations/ to class and perhaps do example of matplotlib

 Documentation: